Now we can cut to the chase on who'll make or break the Raiders next season: Their quarterback.

 Campbell played as perfect as a quarterback could in the first half of a December loss at Jacksonville.

-But he played poorly enough to merit a halftime benching in the Raiders' home opener against St. Louis
+But he played poorly enough to merit a halftime benching in the Raiders' home opener against St. Louis in September.
+Jackson claimed afterward he ordered that move, casting doubt on his coexistence with Campbell.

 Campbell welcomed Jackson's promotion.